 • Stop your task immediately if you notice any pain

-While these prevention tips may be able to stop a hand or wrist injury from occurring at work, accidents happen, or you may already be experiencing symptoms of these aforementioned conditions.
+While these prevention tips may be able to stop hand and wrist injuries from occurring at work, accidents happen, or you may already be experiencing symptoms of these aforementioned conditions.
 At OAA, our board-certified, fellowship-trained hand and upper extremity specialists can help you receive the treatment you need.
 Additionally, our Work Injury Center is dedicated to helping patients navigate the world of workers’ compensation and feel confident when returning to the workplace.

 If you’re ready to start living life without hand or wrist pain, schedule your appointment with OAA today or call (610) 973-6200 for more information.